 Help

+When local media storage starts, FlashBoards asks your browser to protect that data from automatic cleanup.
 If the browser denies that request, we show the info notification: "Browser storage may not persist between sessions."

 This does not mean your files are already lost.
 It means the browser may clear site data later under storage pressure or browser policy.